This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

-The amended law of the Flag Code of India 2002 states that the tricolor flag can be hoisted in the open at the house of public day and night.
-There is no restriction on the display of the Indian national flag by members of the general public, educational institutions, private organizations, etc., provided they do so with the dignity and honor of the national flag.
+The amended law of the Flag Code of India 2002 states that the tricolour flag can be hoisted in the open at the house of public day and night.
+There is no restriction on the display of the Indian national flag by members of the general public, educational institutions, private organizations, etc., provided they do so with the dignity and honour of the national flag.

 How is Independence Day celebrated in India?

 Several events are held nationwide to mark India’s Independence Day, including flag-raising ceremonies, drills, reciting the National Anthem – Jana Gana Mana and speeches by the Prime Minister and President of India.
 The main events observed on this occasion are the flag-raising ceremony and parade at the Red Fort (a historical monument in India’s capital).